-Students will not be allowed to take examinations unless they are dressed in school uniform in accordance with normal school rules.
+Students will not be allowed to take an examination unless they are dressed in office dress in accordance with normal school rules.
 Mobile phones, smart watches and any devices capable of storing data or receiving messages are not allowed in the examination assessment room.
-These devices must be handed in to Student Services before the examination starts.
+Any such devices capable of storing data or receiving messages are not allowed in the examination assessment room.
+Any such devices must be handed in to Student Services before the examinations starts.

-Please note that possession of a mobile phone or other prohibited device during a GCSE examination, even if switched off with no evidence of any attempt to use it, must be reported to the examination board.
+Please note that possession of a mobile phone or other prohibited device during examinations, even if switched off with no evidence of any attempt to use it, must be reported to the examination board.
 In such cases, the usual outcome is for the student to receive zero marks for that particular paper.
-Possession of a mobile phone during January Trial Examinations will be regarded as a serious breach of school rules and dealt with accordingly.
+Possession of a mobile phone during January Trial Exams will be regarded as a serious breach of school rules and dealt with accordingly.

-Students are encouraged to bring water but it must be in a small clear plastic bottle with all labels removed.
+Students are encouraged to bring water but it must be in a small clear plastic bottle with labels removed.
 No other food or drink is allowed except by prior arrangement (for example if a candidate had diabetes).
 Pencil cases must be transparent; a clear plastic bag is acceptable.

 Candidates must bring essential equipment such as a black pen, a pencil and ruler.
-Where necessary they must also bring their own mathematics equipment such as a pair of compasses and an approved calculator.
+Where necessary they must also bring their own maths equipment such as a pair of compasses and an approved calculator.